-Applying for (or “filing for”) Probate occurs after the death of the Willmaker, and involves making an application to the Court to approve theWill and give the Executor (the person named in the Will to manage the Estate) the authority to start carrying out the instructions in the Will on behalf of the Beneficiaries.
+Applying for (or “filing for”) Probate occurs after the death of the Willmaker, and involves making a probate application to the Supreme Court.
+Granting probate involves the court approving the legal validity of the Will and granting the Executor (the person named in the Will to manage the Estate) the authority to administer the estate on behalf of the beneficiaries.

-The application process for Letters of Administration is similar to Probate, but there are different documents involved.
+The application process for Letters of Administration is similar to Probate, but there are different documents involved when a person dies without a will.
 Once the approval is granted by the Court, the next of kin will be called the “Administrator” of the Estate (rather than the Executor).